 Instructions

-- To Thicken: Whisk together 2 tablespoon hot water and 2 tablespoon Cornstarch and add it to the sauce.
+Whisk together 2 Tablespoons hot water and 2 Tablespoons Cornstarch and add it to the sauce.
 Simmer for a couple minutes longer, until the sauce is thickened to your liking.
 (You can also skip the addition of the cornstarch and just simmer the sauce down until it reduces by about half which takes 15 to 20 minutes.
 I think the flavor is more "clean" this way, but it yields a more watery sauce.
 The cornstarch addition is definitely the fastest and easiest way to go.)

 Notes